joshuarubin/teleport-job-worker/rfd/0-job-worker.md

 ##### cgroups

 The library implementation will be configured at instantiation with limits that can be parsed into values for `cpu.max`, `memory.max` and `io.max`.
-These values will originate from runtime flags provided to the server with useful defaults.
+These values will originate from runtime flags provided to the server with the following defaults:

+- `cpu.max`: `25000 100000`
+- `memory.max`: `128M`
+- `io.max`: `$MAJ:$MIN riops=100 wiops=10` (for each block device)

 All processes will be started in a new cgroup regardless of the values of these limits.
 Note that for expediency, it is assumed that cgroups v2 are in use on the system running the service.

 ##### namespaces

-The library implementation will be configured such that it knows how to execute the server binary as a child process, with the proper clone and unshare flags to execute in a new pid, mount and network namespace, and call back into the library to execute the given command for the job.
+The library implementation will be configured such that it knows how to execute the server binary as a child process, with the proper clone and unshare flags to execute in a new pid, mount and network namespace, and call back into the library (with the `StartJobChild()` method) to execute the given command for the job.
 This library instance is obviously separate from the main server process, but due to being reexecuted with the same flags, just a different command (`child` instead of `serve`, see CLI UX below), it will retain all the necessary configuration.

 ##### Job Execution